 Again, it’s not that people of either gender make better leaders.
 The reality is that differences between male and female leadership styles can broaden a company’s pool of creativity and innovation.
 This enhances the success of any company when both men and women are promoted to high-level positions.
 Whichever gender you are, identify the distinct skills you bring and how to use them to get noticed by potential or current employers.
 The business of placing women in leadership needs to become a top priority.

 Next time you’re in a meeting or talking one-on-one with someone you supervise, take note of which communication, reward systems, and branding styles you use.
 What comes naturally, and where could you improve?
-Email Joel for tips on which skills to hone for your career path.
+Email Joel for tips on which skills to hone for your career path, and read women leadership articles that share tips on being proactive about career advancement.